Skip to content

 • Use allow_from to restrict which senders the agent responds to.

-• Replies are threaded with subject prefix G-Agent reply:.
+• Replies are threaded with the configured subject prefix (Re: by default).

 Slack (Socket Mode)